Śramaṇa: Comparison of philosophies

-In some cases when the Sramanic movements shared the same philosophical concepts, the details varied.
-In Jainism, for example, Karma is based on materialist element philosophy, where Karma is the fruit of one's action conceived as material particles which stick to a soul and keep it away from natural omniscience.
-The Buddha conceived Karma as a chain of causality leading to attachment to the material world and hence to rebirth.
+In some cases when the shramanic movements shared the same philosophical concepts, the details varied.
+In Jainism, for example, Karma is based on a materialist element philosophy, where Karma is the fruit of action conceived as material particles which stick to the soul and keep it away from natural omniscience.
+The Buddha conceived Karma as a chain of causality leading to attachment to the forms of the material world and hence to rebirth.
 The Ajivikas were fatalists and elevated Karma as inescapable fate, where a person's life goes through a chain of consequences and rebirths until it reaches its end.
 Other śramaṇa movements such as those led by Pakkudha Kaccayana and Purana Kashyapa, denied the existence of Karma.